UNICEF Extends Immunization Services To 9,406 Children Last Year - UrduPoint

 UNICEF Extends Immunization Services To 9,406 Children Last Year

-The United Nations Children's (UNICEF) has provided immunization services to 9,406 children including 4,497 children aged six months to 10 years in Baluchistan and 4,909 in Sindh in 33 targeted hospitals and others in last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Apr, 2021 ) :The United Nations Children's (UNICEF) has provided immunization services to 9,406 children including 4,497 children aged six months to 10 years in Baluchistan and 4,909 in Sindh in 33 targeted hospitals and others in last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :The United Nations Children's (UNICEF) has provided immunization services to 9,406 children last year including 4,497 children from six months to 10 years in Baluchistan and 4,909 in Sindh in 33 targeted hospitals.

 The services included vaccination against measles and other contagious diseases, said a document of the United Nations Children's Fund (UNICEF) Pakistan.